🇦🇺 Australia

 7. 482 visa granted; begin employment: Once your 482 is approved, you move to Australia and commence employment.
 Continue in this role for at least 2 years to build eligibility for 186 transition.

 8. Transition to 186 ENS: After 2 years of 482 employment, your employer can nominate you for the 186 visa, leading to permanent residency.
-The 186 transition typically processes within 2–4 months.
+See current processing times for the subclass 186 visa.

 Practitioner Note